 They are also often reticent as far as communicating with their parents is concerned.
 It's not the worst idea in the world to make a counselor available to them for whatever issues they wish to discuss, whether relating to depression or not.
 A clear understanding of the implications of professional confidentiality will go a long way to enabling them to be able to discuss their problems and dilemmas with someone outside their peer group, which is conducive to making better decisions while also coping better in general.

-It is estimated that as many as one in three children suffers from depression (thankfully, other statistics are significantly lower).
+It is estimated that as many as one in three children experience depression (thankfully, other statistics are significantly lower).
 This may seem impossible (and certainly unfair), but the fact is that children are subjected to stresses similar to those adults and adolescents face, if in a different form.

 They are hampered by the fact that it's impossible for them to communicate effectively, which often leads them to behave in ways designed to "get attention".
 Disruptive behavior at home or in school and high levels of anger or irritability may be concealing profound and persistent feelings of sadness.